 modsecurity_rules_file /etc/nginx/modsec/<filename>.conf;

-Lastly, restart Nginx to load the whitelist.
+Lastly, restart Nginx to implement the changes.

 systemctl restart nginx.service